glacials/twos.dev/src/warm/dashes.md

 # Advanced Dashes

+{{ img
-{{img "supreme" "A photo of a restaurant storefront reading Supreme: New York Style Pizza-Liquor, but the dash between pizza and liquor could be mistaken for a hyphen" "I love pizza-liquor, but I've never had it New York style."}}
+   "A photo of a restaurant storefront reading Supreme: New York Style Pizza-Liquor, but the dash between pizza and liquor could be mistaken for a hyphen"
+   "I love pizza-liquor, but I've never had it New York style."
+   "supreme"
+}}

 There are three common dashes in written English: